pkgw/website/content/2024/fun-python-filtering-pattern.md

         return self[~selection]
 ```

+(Here I’ve implemented the property as a getter method, but it could be set up
-The selector worries about different subsetting operations, but hands things
+in `__init__`.)
+The selector worries about different subsetting operations,
-back to the original object to actually take action:
+but hands things back to the original object to actually take action:

 ```python
 class Selector: